-One of the last group of six, which did not appear until 1929, when the whole set of 26 items were assembled within a three-volume collection called Poems 1886-1929.
+One of the last group of six, which did not appear until 1929, when the whole set of 26 items was assembled within a three-volume collection called Poems 1886-1929.
 Collected in the Sussex Edition vol. 35.(ORG Verse No. 859).
 See also “The Justice’s Tale” above

-“Done out of “Boethius” by Geoffrey Chaucer” Chaucer translated The Consolation of Philosophy (Latin: Consolatio Philosophiae) a philosophical work by Boethius, written around the year AD 524.
+“Done out of “Boethius” by Geoffrey Chaucer”: Chaucer translated The Consolation of Philosophy (Latin: Consolatio Philosophiae) a philosophical work by Boethius, written around the year AD 524.
 It is one of the most important and influential works in Western Europe on Mediaeval Christianity.

 Anicius Manlius Severinus Boëthius, usually known simply as Boethius (ca. 480–524) was a Christian philosopher in Rome, at a time when the Roman Empire in the West had been conquered by the Ostrogoths.
-The Consolation of Philosophy was written during his one year imprisonment while awaiting trial, and eventual horrific execution, for the crime of treason, by the Ostrogoth King Theodoric the Great.
+The Consolation of Philosophy was written during his one-year imprisonment while awaiting trial, and eventual horrific execution, for the crime of treason, by the Ostrogoth King Theodoric the Great.

-The motorist considers the happy days before roads were tarred or cars obliged to have number-plates and muses on the changes in motoring since he began.
+The motorist considers the happy days before roads were tarred or cars obliged to have number plates and muses on the changes in motoring since he began.

 Ann Weygandt (pp. 21/22) comments that:

 This parody bolsters itself up with several words and phrases taken direct from the original.
 The borrowing would not make it successful, were Kipling not able to catch the rhythms of Chaucer’s prose as well as those of his poetry.
 But it, also, reveals how thoroughly the modern writer had

 absorbed the spirit of his fourteenth-century prototype.

 layen under clene hedge: See Chaucer’s Boethius: